 Let's face it — the average voter spends more time researching hypothetical illnesses on the internet than researching who to vote for.
-But dedicating a little time to finding out where different candidates and political parties stand on key issues allows you to cast a more educated vote.
-Your vote in the midterm elections may help decide key local, state, and federal issues, so researching is more important than ever.
+However, dedicating a little time to finding out where different candidates and political parties stand on key issues allows you to cast a more educated vote.

-The good news is that you don't a political science background to stay informed.
-We've put together a cheat sheet highlighting each party's political agenda, which will help you make an educated decision when you head to the voting booth in 2018.
+The good news is that you don't need a political science background to stay informed.
+To help you make an educated decision when you head to the voting booth in 2020, we've put together a cheat sheet highlighting each party's political agenda.

 Education and the Election

-Candidates aren't just debating what the government should do to ensure quality education, they are debating how much education should cost.
+Candidates aren't just debating about what the government should do to ensure quality education.
+They are debating how much education should cost.
 If you're a student, these conversations will have a direct impact on you and your life, so it's important to know where you stand.

 Rising College Tuition